rcarrata/ocp4-azure-ipi/docs/prereqs.md

 az login
 ```

-## Configure your Azure Account for Openshift Installer
+## Configure your Azure Account for OpenShift Installer

 * Fill and create the Azure Creds for the Service Principal inherit by the Openshift Installer